docsforadobe/premiere-scripting-guide/5 - Sequence object/sequence.rst

 **Description**

-The projectItem associated with this sequence.
+The :ref:`projectItem` associated with this sequence.

 **Type**